IftekharMohammad/CSharp-Calculator-New-Approch/README.md

 # CSharp-Calculator-New-Approch
-A simple C# calculator with easier UI
+A simple C# calculator with more user friendly UI